 “This really does feel like one of those times when we're seeing the making of a big hit unfolding.” –Martin Denton

-The production materials for Downward Facing Debbie include:
+The Authorized Materials/Rehearsal Package for Downward Facing Debbie consists of: